BilalKSA/BilalKSA/README.md

 - 👋 Hi, I’m @BilalKSA
-- 👀 I’m interested in Game Development & Networking
+- 👀 I’m interested in Web Development & Networking
 - 🌱 I’m currently learning ...
-C# & Unity
+Js & DiscordAPI's

 <!---
 BilalKSA/BilalKSA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.